 In Hunter The Reckoning, those of the Innocence creed could gain a similar power to the "Kitten's Cry" called "Staredown."
 It only worked in combat, but when an Innocent refuses to fight the monster that's about to rip into him, something in the latent humanity of the monster stops them from attacking because it has suddenly realized that harming this wonderful, innocent person would just be a travesty against all things right and beautiful, blah, blah, blah.
 It is justified, in a manner of speaking, because one has to embody the Innocence creed pretty closely to attain this power, whereas there is no such thing as a Bastet that is not dangerous.

 Lilith in Exalted.
-Let's put it this way: 3000 years in the heart of pure insane chaos did less psychological harm than her marriage to Desus did.
+Let's put it this way: 3000 years in the heart of pure insane chaos did less psychological harm than her marriage to the monstrous Desus did.

 The weakest and kindest of the Primordials, Autochthon The Great Maker qualifies for some; he spent literally billions of unknown aeons being bullied and mocked by his siblings for being weaker and the runt of their kind; when his revenge schemes with the Exalted not only mutilated but outright killed a few of them (transforming them into theNeverborn) he was horrified at what he'd done.
 Since then, he's been consumed more and more by his disturbingly cancer-like sickness, and in the current setting, it's highly likely that he'll die himself.